A pre-commercial procurement allows you to:

 With many lower value PCP contracts, it is often the case that payment is not made until specific milestones are reached therefore the risk to the public sector buyer may be low.
 Setting too high a barrier for participation risks excluding the very bidders that innovation is seeking to encourage.

-Information on the New PCS Innovation Questions in Existing Contract Notices can be found on the next page.
+Information on the Innovation Questions in PCS Contract Notices can be found on the next page.